botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 + [Cross-site scripting (XSS) cheat sheet](https://portswigger.net/web-security/cross-site-scripting/cheat-sheet)
 + [PayloadsAllTheThings (XSS)](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XSS%20Injection#xss-in-htmlapplications)

 >CSP Evaluator tool to check if content security policy is in place to mitigate XSS attacks.
-Example is the missing `base-uri` allow to use exploit method describe at alternative method for [Upgrade stored self-XSS](#upgrade-stored-self---xss).
+Example is if the `base-uri` is missing, this vulnerability will allow attacker to use the alternative exploit method described at [Upgrade stored self-XSS](#upgrade-stored-self-xss).

 + [CSP Evaluator](https://csp-evaluator.withgoogle.com/)